alonitac/LinuxProject/README.md

 **Regardless of your familiarity with Linux, we highly encourage you to complete this exercise**.
 It will familiarize you with the project workflows and testing methods used throughout the course, ensuring you're well-prepared for future projects.

+[!IMPORTANT]
+If you need any help, feel free to reach out in the GitHub discussion community for the project.

 ## Preliminaries

 The first step we would like you to do is to fork this repo.